-All Shell companies and Shell operated joint ventures must comply with local legislation and regulations and must conduct their activities in line with the Shell General Business Principles and our core values of honesty, integrity and respect for people.
-Joint ventures that we do not operate are encouraged to apply materially equivalent business principles in their operations.
+All Shell companies and Shell-operated joint ventures must comply with local legislation and regulations and must conduct their activities in line with the Shell General Business Principles and our core values of honesty, integrity and respect for people.
+When entering a joint venture operated by a partner we expect them to apply standards, processes and principles that are materially equivalent to our own.
+When acquiring new companies, we integrate these companies to the Shell Control Framework.